rbaumgar/monitor-demo-app/application-monitoring.md

 ...
 ```

- With *application_org_example_rbaumgar_GreetingResource_greetings_total* you will see how often you have called the */hello* url.
+ With *application_org_example_rbaumgar_GreetingResource_greetings_total*, you will see how often you have called the */hello* url.
 Later we will use this metric.

-## Setting up metrics collection
+## Setting up Metrics Collection

 To use the metrics exposed by your service, you need to configure OpenShift Monitoring to scrape metrics from the /metrics endpoint.
 You can do this using a ServiceMonitor, a custom resource definition (CRD) that specifies how a service should be monitored, or a PodMonitor, a CRD that specifies how a pod should be monitored.
-The former requires a Service object, while the latter does not, allowing Prometheus to directly scrape metrics from the metrics endpoint exposed by a Pod.
+The former requires a Service object, while the latter does not, allowing Prometheus to directly scrape metrics from the metrics endpoint exposed by a pod.

 ```shell
 $ cat <<EOF | oc apply -f -